BYTE-RANGER-Software/indy-foy/ATTRIBUTION.md

 **License:** https://creativecommons.org/licenses/by-sa/4.0/

-> **Trademarks:** “Indiana Jones” and related properties are trademarks of Lucasfilm Ltd.
+> **Trademarks:** Certain names, titles, or properties referenced in this project may be trademarks of their respective owners.
+All trademarks are acknowledged and remain the property of their holders.
 > This is a non-commercial fan project not affiliated with or endorsed by Lucasfilm, Disney, or Screen 7.
 > Trademarks and logos are **not** licensed under CC BY-SA.